stevegt/aidda/README.md

   the comments.
 When the test cases pass, the tool will generate some recommendations for further development and then exit.

+See the output of `aidda -h` for usage for now.

 I use aidda every day.
 It's a great way to at least get a first draft of code written and explore solutions to a problem space.
-I tend to step into the code (still using github copilot) to work out details and get the algo unstuck when it writes itself into a corner.
+I tend to step into the code (still using github copilot) to work out details or to get the algo unstuck when it writes itself into a corner.
 I've found that the 128k-token version of GPT-4 is pretty capable otherwise -- this won't work well with smaller token limits or earlier versions of GPT.